leshec/zero2prod/README.md

 - Look at the yml configs right now?

 Tools
-- [ ] Read up on github actions
+- [ ] read up on github actions
-- [ ]use git comments better e.g. per change
+- [ ] re-read on modules syntax and visibility etc
+- [ ] reflect on use of git comments.
+Look back and see.

 Recently
 - [x] 3.5 implementing our first integration test